microsoft/botframework-cli/packages/qnamaker/README.md

 OPTIONS
-  -b, --botName=botName                  (required) Bot name -f, --force                            If --out flag is provided, overwirtes relevant dialog file -h, --help                             show CLI help -i, --in=in                            Source .qna file or folder
+  -b, --botName=botName                  (required) Bot name -f, --force                            [default: false] If --out flag is provided with the path to an existing file, overwrites that file
+  -h, --help                             qnamaker:build command help -i, --in=in                            Source .qna file or folder

-  -o, --out=out                          Output folder name to write out .dialog files.
+  -o, --out=out                          Output folder name to write out .dialog and settings files.
 If not specified, knowledge base
-                                         ids will be output to console
+                                         setting will be output to console

   -s, --subscriptionKey=subscriptionKey  (required) QnA maker subscription key